Centerpin Fishing For Salmon: Guide Tips and Tricks

 These holding spots will change throughout the fall season depending on conditions such as water levels, water clarity, time of day, and light.

-But under high water conditions, the salmon can literally be anywhere, or they may even be seeking out the seems and slower edges closer to the banks.
+But under high water conditions, the salmon can literally be anywhere, or they may even be seeking out the seams and slower edges closer to the banks.

-I also find that when they are in the river for only a few hours they don’t like to stop and eat and they just blast through the lower sections of the river.
-But after a day or 2 in the river, they slow down and hold longer in the pools.
+I also find that when they are in the river for only a few hours, they don’t like to stop and eat so they just blast through the lower sections of the river.
+But after a day or two in the river, they slow down and hold longer in the pools.
 These holding salmon are much easier to catch.

 Timing Runs

 Another thing that you should know is how to time the salmon runs.
-Anglers that do this well will be the lucky guys that will catch 10+ salmon a day simply because they are on the water when the fish come in or when the salmon are most abundant.
+Anglers who do this well will be the lucky guys who will catch 10+ salmon a day simply because they are on the water when the fish come in or when the salmon are most abundant.

 Knowing how to time the runs can make a huge difference.